cysouw/diathesis/text/c12_zuInfinitive.md

 f. **Only stage 3 possible** (only monoclausal *Infinitiv*): e.g. *müssen* 'to must', *können* 'to can'
 :::

-In between these extremes on are various further possibilities.
+In between these extremes there are various further possibilities.
 First, the group of verbs that allow for both stage 1 and 2 without any obvious differences in meaning [@last b] are widely discussed in the German grammatical literature under the heading ~~Modalitätsverben~~.
 Various lists are found in Wurmbrand [-@wurmbrand2003: 318-319] and Colomo [-@colomo2010: 167-175], citing earlier literature.
 A short survey of various structural and semantic aspects of this group is presented in Rapp & Wöllstein [-@rapp2013].
 From a quick search in the ~~DWDS~~ corpus it appears that the the following verbs are the most interesting for further research (i.e. these verbs are frequently attested with both sentence structures, but without obvious differences in meaning between those structures): *anfangen, aufhören, beabsichtigen, beginnen, erlauben, gedenken, glauben, heißen, helfen, hoffen, lehren, lernen, lieben, sich lohnen, machen, meinen, streben, trachten, sich trauen, vergessen, versuchen, vorgeben, wagen, wünschen*.
 Examples with the verb *wünschen* 'to wish' are shown in [@next].
 These verbs will not be further discussed in this chapter, but they deserve more research.

 ::: ex
 - Es gebe viele Stimmen in der CSU, die ihm gewünscht hätten, eine längere Auszeit zu nehmen.^[~~DWDS~~: Die Zeit, 23.11.2011 (online).]